 "Period of Affordability" means the time during which HOME Loan financed units must remain affordable to eligible households, as defined by HOME program regulations or the term of the HOME Loan, whichever is greater.

 "Person" means an individual, corporation, partnership, joint venture, Limited Liability Company, association, trust, or any other business entity.

-"Plan" means this 2022 Qualified Allocation Plan.
+"Plan" means this 20232022 Qualified Allocation Plan.

-"Preservation" means rehabilitation of existing housing units.
+"Preservation" means either of the following: